U of M schools southern Minnesota farmers on small grains

-Le Center was a go-to destination for farmers all the way from Lake Crystal to Waconia on Tuesday, Feb.
-18. The University of Minnesota Extension Office held a small grain update to educate farmers on best practices and grain varieties for growing in southern Minnesota.
+Le Center was a go-to destination fTuesday or farmers all the way from Lake Crystal to Waconia.
+The University of Minnesota Extension Office held a small grain update to educate farmers on best practices and grain varieties for growing in southern Minnesota.

 “It’s a really good opportunity for people who have been growing small grains for awhile, or are relatively new, to come and learn about some disease aspects of raising small grains or some of the variety trials and yields of certain plants that are more resistant to certain diseases,” said U of M Le Sueur County Extension Educator Shane Bugeja.
 “Basically it's a way to help farmers make educated decisions on their operations.”